-All Grade 9 students go through the Exploratory Program.
-Please see page 8 for more detail.
-Students deciding to enter the field of culinary arts will be introduced to the basics of safety, sanitation and personal hygiene, as well as equipment identification and use.
+All Grade 9 students participate in the Exploratory Program.
+Students deciding to enter the field of culinary arts will be introduced to the career pathways within the Hospitality Profession.
+During their first year, students will learn basic foodservice safety, sanitation and personal hygiene, as well as equipment identification and use.
 Students will assist in the daily production of the National School Lunch (NSL).
 All students will make hot foods and learn basic garnishing and portion control.
-Cold sandwiches and basic desserts will be taught during the freshman year.
+Cold sandwiches and salad making basics will be taught during the freshman year.
 Students will learn about kitchen utensils, small equipment, knife skills and basic hot and cold food preparations.
-In addition, they learn about weights and measures and simple recipe conversions.
+In addition, they learn about weights and measures and recipe conversions.
+Employability skills are threaded throughout the 9th grade curriculum as students formulate an understanding of employer's workplace needs.
+The first industry credential which Freshmen earn is OSHA 10 - Culinary.
 Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.